OPM/ResInsight/docs/GettingStarted.md

 In the main area of the application, several 3D views or plot windows can be open at the same time.
 One of them will be active and the active view can be either maximized to use the whole main area, or restored so that you can see the open windows.

-Standard window management for applying minimized, normal and maximized state is available in the upper right corner.
+Standard window management for applying normal and maximized state is available in the upper right corner.

 ![Restore Down]({{ site.baseurl }}/images/RestoreDown.PNG)